hackstub/rmll18-cfp/cfpTexts/cfpEN.md

 #### Free Software Foundation Europe (FSFE)

 The [Free Software Foundation Europe](https://fsfe.org/){target="\_blank"} supports the LSM 2018 by organizing a full track among other things.
-Based in Germany, the Free Software Foundation Europe is a charity that empowers users to control technology.
+The Free Software Foundation Europe is a charity that empowers users to control technology.

 ### Credits